canonical/dns-operators/docs/explanation/bind-charm-architecture.md

 ## Workload

-The workload of this charm is a snap whose source code is in the `charmed-bind` directory of the `dns-operators` repository.
+The workload of this charm is a snap whose source code is in the `charmed-bind` directory of the [dns-operators repository](https://github.com/canonical/dns-operators).
 The workload is operated through the `src/bind.py` module which is able to set up, start, stop, restart, and change the workload configuration files.
 The workload doesn't communicate with the charm.
 It merely executes the charm's orders.
-Outside of the snap, the charm also sets up a systemd timer to awaken every minute through the `ReloadBindEvent`.
-The hook responding to it makes sure that the configuration of Bind is up to date with the charm's relations.
+Outside of the snap, the charm also sets up a systemd timer to awaken every minute through the custom event `ReloadBindEvent`.
+The hook responding to this event makes sure that the configuration of Bind is up to date with the charm's relations.